g0v-it/data-budget/README.md

 data-budget exposes three interfaces:

-- a web workbench to interact with the knowledge graph
+- a web workbench to interact with the knowledge graph;
 - a command line interface to the a data ingestion engine;
 - a [SPARQL service](https://www.w3.org/TR/sparql11-overview) endpoint;

 data-budget is designed to be the data provider component of a general system architecture composed by: